Uber Video Shows Graphic Self-Driving Car Crash That Killed Elaine Herzberg

 — Henry Grabar (@HenryGrabar) March 19, 2018

-Shladover theorized that the positioning of the sensors, how the sensors’ data was created or transmitted to the Uber’s software could be contributing factors to the crash.
+Shladover theorized that the positioning of the sensors and how the sensors’ data was created or transmitted to the Uber’s software could be contributing factors to the crash.

-Some factors that can lead to sensors failing is an object, such as a tree or parked car — neither of which was present in the footage leading up to the crash.
+Some factors that can lead to sensors failing is an object such as a tree or parked car — neither of which was present in the footage leading up to the crash.

 The victim had already crossed a lane before coming into contact with the Uber car.

 The safety driver at the wheel of the self-driving Uber is Rafaela Vasquez.
-It is unclear as to whether the 44-year-old could have reacted in time if he was looking at the road before the moment of impact.
+It is unclear whether the 44-year-old could have reacted in time if she was looking at the road before the moment of impact.

 Uber is 'likely' not at fault in the fatal self-driving car crash, local police chief says https://t.co/mIZSCm89F4 pic.twitter.com/HiprL2KL2Z